Jernskegg/CI-portfolio-Textabase/README.md

 Python is an easy and basic programming language, but it is powerful with libraries to bring out capabilities to use in multiple

+## Django Framework

+Django is a framework that is made to speed up the proccess of building web applications, Here you can make apps and then use the apps for different projects. it has en extensive documentation.

 # testing

 ## code validation

 ## fixed bugs and issues found.

+  - I had started of the projects with capitalization at some point and gave me error, I fixed this by going through logs and concluded where the Capitlization happend.
+  - I have made an initial commit of starting Django where it posted the insecure SECRET_KEY, It was going to be changed and put into a secret file hidden with ".gitignore", therefor I didn't take the time to hide it.

 # Deployment